 Looking for alternatives

-When it comes to the supply chain, the pandemic has caused numerous suppliers to either temporarily shut down their businesses or simply stop cooperating with you.
+When it comes to the supply chain, COVID-19 and its Impact has caused numerous suppliers to either temporarily shut down their businesses or simply stop cooperating with you.
 That’s why identifying alternative sources of supply should be a priority in this day and age (of the coronavirus).

 The best way to counter losing suppliers is to rapidly extend your network.
 When one supplier struggles to deliver (quite literally), you immediately introduce another.
 Also, don’t look at the geographical area the alternative supplier operates from, as a supplier from Perth is just as good as the one from Melbourne.